Mortgage Q&A: “Why are mortgage payments mostly interest?”

 It’s not until month 231, or nearly 20 years into the loan term, that the outstanding balance falls below $100,000, or less than half of the original loan amount.

-In other words, the bank still very much owns your home, even though you think you’re the king of your castle.
+In other words, the bank still very much owns your home, even though you think you’re the king or queen of your castle.

 However, this is where the principal really starts to get paid down, as interest finally takes a back seat.